ooclab/ga/README.md

 # Guardian Angel

-A lightweight middleware for service-oriented architecture
+A lightweight middleware for service-oriented architecture.

+What is the `service-oriented` here ?
+1. `big services` : export a http(s) api
+2. `small service`
+   - microservices / nanoservices
+   - serverless / FaaS

+we don't want to argument the term, we just want to do right job.

 ![](./docs/attachments/ga-current-arch.png)